flaviostutz/swinston/README.md

 # swinston

-Winston based logger for NodeJS applications with some default options set (Console only, loggerName prefix and log level set by ENV).
+Winston based logger for NodeJS applications with some default options set (Console only, timestamp + loggerName prefix and log level set by ENV).

 ## Features